$0 India → Germany Blue Card Guide — Quick-Start Checklist

 This route is NOT for you if:

-• You are in a non-IT profession — the §19c(2) pathway is explicitly limited to information and communication technology roles
+• You are in a non-IT profession — the §18g pathway is limited to information and communication technology roles

 • Your experience is under three years (there is no provision for borderline cases on the experience minimum)